Do Blackout Curtains Improve Echo and Room Acoustics?

 How much improvement should I expect from curtains alone?

-Expect a modest improvement in echo and “room harshness.”
-For large rooms or recording needs, you’ll likely need additional acoustic treatment.
+Expect a modest improvement in echo and room harshness.
+For large rooms or recording needs, you will likely need additional acoustic treatment.

 Recommended For You